LX3JL/xlxd/README.md

 for the D-Star Network.
 The sources are published under GPL Licenses.

-# Supported Protocols since XLX v 2.5.x
+# Supported Protocols since XLX v2.5.x

 - In D-Star, Icom-G3Terminal, DExtra, DPLus and DCS
 - In DMR, DMRPlus (dongle) and DMRMmdvm